JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.
 >_OPTIONAL:_ **points \[Type: Number\]:** A number representing the current number of points the player has.

 `logGameResult(...)` is used to log intermediate game results, such as game overs, ties, or wins of a specific round.
+Note that the logged event automatically comes with a field `ID: your_id_or_random_id` and `gameEnd: true`.

 Note that a separate function exists for logging when a user closes their window, [logWindowClose(event, time, points = "n/a")](#logwindowcloseevent-time-points--na)

 `points` default to a value of “n/a” if no parameter is given.

-Example logging: `{"ID":"your_id_or_random_id", "gameEnd":true, "eventName":"Game over!", "eventTime":890, "points":7}`
+Example logging: `{"ID":"mopt0t2u0.zmgudk1bgkl16", "gameEnd":true, "eventName":"Game over!", "eventTime":890, "points":7}`

 ### logWindowClose(event, time, points = "n/a")